What is gastroenterology?

 - Hemorrhoids: The inflammation of the veins in the anus or rectum become swollen.
 Can cause pain and discomfort and are extremely common.

 - Chron’s Disease and Ulcerative Colitis: Inflammatory diseases that can result in extreme pain or constipation.
-Chron’s disease can affect the stomach and the small and large intestines while Ulcerative Colitis typically effects the rectum and colon.
+Chron’s disease can affect the stomach and the small and large intestines while Ulcerative Colitis typically affects the rectum and colon.

 - Peptic Ulcers: Ulcers that occur when the stomach acid eats through the mucus coating the digestive system.

-The Digestive & Live Disease Center’s Gastroenterologist:
+The Digestive & Liver Disease Center’s Gastroenterologist:

 Dr. Narvaez is the top colon cancer specialist in San Antonio.
 He earned his doctorate from the Creighton University School of Medicine in Omaha Nebraska, the same school where he served his residency in.
 From there he performed his fellowship in Gastroenterology at the Wilford Air Force Medical Center in San Antonio, TX.
 Since he started practicing he has become a key part of the medical community in San Antonio.
 He served as president of the United Surgeons of San Antonio from 1996 to 2001 and is an involved member of the Bexar County Medical Society.